CARV-ICS-FORTH/XHC-OpenMPI/README.md

 framework.
 More information about the components, as well as instruction on how to build and use them, are available inside their respective directories.

+### Acknowledgment

+We thankfully acknowledge the support of the European Commission and the Greek General Secretariat for Research and Innovation under the EuroHPC Programme through the DEEP-SEA project (GA 955606).
+National contributions from the involved state members (including the Greek General Secretariat for Research and Innovation) match the EuroHPC funding.

 ---
 Contact: George Katevenis (gkatev@ics.forth.gr), Manolis Ploumidis (ploumid@ics.forth.gr)
 Computer Architecture and VLSI Systems (CARV) Laboratory, ICS Forth